kingofhawks/kingofhawks.github.io/_posts/2015-09-06-Android Development Resources.md

 ### Intent

+Intent is a powerful concept within the Android universe.
+An intent is a message that can be thought of as a request that is given to either an

+activity within your own app, an external application, or a built-in Android service.

+Think of an intent as a way for an Activity to communicate with the outside Android world.
+A few key tasks that an intent might be used for within

+your apps:

+* Take the user to another screen (activity) within your application

+* Take the user to a particular URL within the Android web browser

+* Take the user to the camera to have them take a picture

+* Initiate a call for the user to a given number

 When you debug Android APP on real device, you need first enable "USB Debug" on device.
 Then install USB driver on PC.